 Though I shall probably continue to fly with LCCs – or with full-service airlines but in Economy Class – for nearly all of my future journeys, the occasional treat to an upgraded in-flight experience is something that I’ll always look forward to…

-…and, at least on this particular route, even more so if CX is to be my chosen carrier.
+…and even more so if CX is to be my chosen carrier.